mgdm/Mosquitto-PHP/README.md

 This will handle reconnecting if the connection is lost.
 Call disconnect() in a callback to return from the loop.

+Note: exceptions thrown in callbacks do not currently cause the loop to exit.
+To work around this, use loop() and wrap your own loop structure around it such as a while().

 | Parameter | Type | Description |
 | --- | --- | ---- |
 | timeout | int | Optional.
 Number of milliseconds to wait for network activity.
 Pass 0 for instant timeout.
 Defaults to 1000. |